 All farms larger than 10 acres qualify for an agricultural district if they have been devoted exclusively to "commercial" agricultural production for the past three (3) years.
 Farms smaller than 10 acres are eligible if the average yearly gross farm income for the past three (3) years is at least $2,500 from "commercial" agricultural production.
 See the CAUV qualifications under our Tax Reduction Programs and Section 5713.30 (A) of the Ohio Revised Code for further explanation.

 An agricultural district is a five (5) year obligation.
-At the end of the five year period the owner may withdraw from the district with no penalty or renew the district for another five years.
+At the end of the five-year period the owner may withdraw from the district with no penalty or renew the district for another five years.
 The Fiscal Office will automatically send a renewal application to the owner (every five years).